 University of Maryland Francis King Carey School of Law students are not licensed attorneys and cannot provide legal representation for the general public.
 Student attorneys work under the direct supervision of faculty members on select cases handled by the Clinical Law Program.
 If you are seeking legal representation, please consider these legal resources.

-In accordance with the American Bar Association rules of accreditation, the University of Maryland Francis King Carey School of Law does not permit full-time students to be employed more than 20 hours per week during the academic year, nor does the School of Law permit first-year full-time (Day Division) students to be employed during the academic year.
+The School of Law discourages facilitating employment of first-year, full-time (Day Division) students during their first academic year.
 The Career Development Office reserves the right not to post position listings that are inconsistent with its policies.